 Holocaust survivors and their descendants invite Montrealers to participate in the Yom Hashoah commemoration to remember the history of the Holocaust and honour its legacy today.
 This year’s ceremony will focus on the remarkable and diverse stories of resistance during the Shoah.
 Despite facing persecution and genocide, Jewish people found extraordinary ways to maintain hope, preserve their humanity, continue religious practices, and attempt to prevent their killing.

 From famous resistance efforts like the Warsaw ghetto uprising, to lesser-known examples like the creation of the Heart from Auschwitz or the Feigenbaum family’s religious resistance in the Lodz ghetto, Jewish stories of resistance during the Shoah are marked by their defiance, resilience, and bravery.
 Courageous non-Jews, many of whom are recognized as Righteous among the Nations, also resisted the Nazis by assisting their Jewish neighbours and coordinating efforts to save lives.

-Watch testimony clips from other Holocaust survivors who participated in past Yom Hashoah commemorations, like Agnes Kent:
+Watch testimony clips from Holocaust survivors who participated in past Yom Hashoah commemorations, like Agnes Kent:

 Yom Hashoah was declared Holocaust Memorial Day in Quebec in 1999 and in Canada in 2003.

-Toolkit for a Virtual Yom Hashoah Commemoration at Home
+A Toolkit to Commemoration Yom Hashoah at Home or at School

-Due to COVID-19, we will be unable to gather this year for Yom Hashoah, the annual Holocaust commemoration ceremony, which will be taking place on Tuesday April 21, 2020.
-The Montreal Holocaust Museum (MHM) has prepared the following toolkit so that you can commemorate Yom Hashoah virtually with your students or family.
+The Montreal Holocaust Museum has prepared the following toolkit so that you can commemorate Yom Hashoah with your students, in class or virtually.